Skip to main content

 OEM + brake kit upgrade.

-I think it's a must & should really be the first thing to do when upgrading the power level of a vehicle.
+I believe upgrading your brakes is a must and should be one of the first modifications you make when increasing the power level of your vehicle.

 Hydraulic Action

-Your brake pedal is connected mechanically, usually via a metal rod, to a device called the master cylinder.
-The master cylinder is a sealed chamber full of brake fluid, which is a form of hydraulic oil.
-Brake lines connect the master cylinder to your vehicle’s brake calipers.
-These brake lines are passageways through which the brake fluid flows.
+Your brake pedal is mechanically connected—usually through a metal rod—to a device called the master cylinder.
+The master cylinder is a sealed chamber filled with brake fluid, a specialized hydraulic fluid.
+Brake lines connect the master cylinder to your vehicle's brake calipers, allowing the fluid to travel throughout the braking system.

-When you press the brake pedal, the metal rod attached to it acts on a piston inside of the master cylinder.
-This piston compresses the brake fluid inside of the master cylinder, which builds up pressure within the brake system.
-That pressure is transmitted through the brake lines and provides the force needed to work the vehicle’s brakes.
-More pedal force means more pressure, which means more stopping power.
+When you press the brake pedal, the metal rod attached to it pushes a piston inside the master cylinder.
+This piston compresses the brake fluid, building pressure within the braking system.
+That pressure is transmitted through the brake lines and provides the force needed to operate the vehicle's brakes.
+More pedal force creates more hydraulic pressure, which translates into greater stopping power.

-When you release the brake pedal, the action of a spring releases the piston in the master cylinder, returning it to its resting position and decompressing the fluid in the system.
-This reduces the pressure in the system, causing the brakes at each wheel to release.
+When you release the brake pedal, a return spring allows the piston in the master cylinder to return to its resting position.
+This reduces the hydraulic pressure in the system, causing the brakes at each wheel to release.

 Clamping Action

-Behind each wheel on your vehicle is a braking system component called the caliper, which is like a big clamp.
-Brake calipers generate clamping force when pressure is applied, via the brake fluid and brake lines.
-It’s this clamping action that forces the brake pads against the rotor and generates the friction required to slow or stop your vehicle.
-In a nutshell, when you press the brake pedal, the resulting increase in hydraulic pressure is transmitted (through the brake fluid in the brake lines) to the calipers.
-This causes the calipers to clamp, which creates friction and stops your vehicle.
+Behind each wheel is a braking component called a caliper, which functions much like a large clamp.
+Brake calipers generate clamping force when hydraulic pressure is applied through the brake fluid and brake lines.
+This clamping action forces the brake pads against the rotor, creating the friction required to slow or stop the vehicle.

-Some vehicles, and particularly older ones, may use brake drums instead of brake calipers.
-Though brake drums and calipers are different, they both have the same job: turning hydraulic pressure into vehicle-stopping friction.
+Some vehicles—particularly older models—use brake drums instead of brake calipers.
+Although brake drums and disc brakes operate differently, they share the same purpose: converting hydraulic pressure into vehicle-stopping friction.

 Friction

-Now that we understand how a brake system works lets talk about upgrading that single piston caliper setup you have on your Audi or Euro.
+Now that we understand how a braking system works, let's talk about upgrading that single-piston caliper setup commonly found on many Audi and European vehicles.

 Comments